anattadesign/AnattaDesign-frontend-development-guidelines/css.md

 **Prefixes**

-Prefix selectors with an application-specific prefix (optional).
+Prefix selectors with an application-specific prefix (optional):

 In large projects as well as for code that gets embedded in other projects or on external sites use prefixes (as namespaces) for ID and class names.
 Use short, unique identifiers followed by a dash.

-Using namespaces helps preventing naming conflicts and can make maintenance easier, for example in search and replace operations.
+Using namespaces helps to prevent naming conflicts and can make maintenance easier, for example in search and replace operations.

 ```css
 .adw-help {} /* AdWords */